 There are two ways to express the cost of borrowing money from a financial institution — interest rate and APR, or annual percentage rate.
 An interest rate is how much you pay each year to borrow money, expressed as a percentage.
 APR reflects the interest rate plus any additional loan fees.
 It’s also expressed as a percentage.
 A higher APR or interest rate means that more money will come out of your pocket until you pay off the loan in full.

 All lenders must disclose the APR on a loan offer.
 When comparing loans, pay attention to the APRs, which reflect the total financing cost.
 And make sure you’re comparing APR to APR, rather than APR to interest rate.

 What’s the average interest rate on a car loan?

-According to the Federal Reserve, in the second quarter of 2020, the average auto loan rate on a 48-month new-car loan was 5.13%, and the average rate on a 60-month new-car loan was 5.14%.
+According to the Federal Reserve, in the first quarter of 2021, the average auto loan rate on a 48-month new-car loan was 5.21%, and the average rate on a 60-month new-car loan was 4.96%.

 A range of factors can affect what interest rates you might be offered, including your credit scores, the size of your down payment and the length of your loan term.
 Your rate may be higher or lower than average depending on your financial situation.

 Factors that can affect the interest rate on a car loan

 Your lender determines your interest rate after a review of your credit and finances.
 These are just some of the factors that may affect the rate you’re offered.